-Figure 6-2 presents a qualitative evaluation of the existing study area bicycle circulation system in the study area.
+Figure 6-2 presents a qualitative evaluation of the existing bicycle circulation system in the study area.
 As noted in the figure, Beef Bend Road, Elsner Road and 150th Avenue are all identified as "Ride with Caution" due to the narrow roadway cross-section, lack of shoulders and relatively high vehicle speed.
-131st Avenue and SW Fischer Road are both identified as "Bike Friendly", largely due to low speeds.
+131st Avenue is identified as "Bike Friendly", largely due to low speeds.
 It should be noted that Washington County is currently improving Fischer Road to add bike lanes and sidewalks from 131st Avenue to Pacific Highway.